Zoom for students

 Sign in to Zoom

 When joining an e-lecture or e-meeting in Zoom, always make sure you are logged in to Zoom.
 Even if you join with a web browser.
 Teachers and meeting hosts often use breakout rooms in Zoom.
 These breakout rooms can be prepared before the e-lecture or e-meeting and work automatically for the participants who have logged in.

 Every time you login in to Zoom, on the web, computer or mobile, remember to klick "Sign in with SSO" (Single Sign On).
 You will use the university joint weblogin service to log in.

 Joining a Zoom meeting

-If your teachers make use of Zoom, you will be provided with a link to the meeting room in the Student Portal, or by mail.
-If your course runs in Studium, there may be a link in the course menu.
+If your teachers make use of Zoom, you will be provided with a link to the meeting room, for example via Studium or by mail.

 You should always use a headset with microphone.
 Never trust your computer’s built-in speakers and microphone: they are likely to produce acoustic feedback, ruining the meeting quality for all participants!
 You don’t need an expensive headset; a simple one, like the one you use with your mobile phone may work very well.

 Click on the link, provided by your teacher.
 The client should start automatically, and take you to the meeting.
 If you have not installed the client yet, you can select "Join by browser" in the window which opens as you click the link.
 However, you will probably not be able to participate in breakout rooms, so it is better to download the program.

 Before you join the room, you may be asked to reply to questions about the use of your webcam, and about options for audio.
 Select "Join with video", and "Join with computer audio".
 The first thing to do is to check that your audio and video work properly!
 For this, there are two icons at the bottom left-hand corner.

 It is possible to take part in Zoom meetings through your mobile, or from a tablet.
 If you wish to do that, download the free app for Zoom.